charlax/professional-programming/README.md

 > "Experience is something you don't get until just after you need it."
 > ― Steven Wright

+> Tell me and I forget.
+Teach me and I remember.
+Involve me and I learn.
+> – Benjamin Franklin

+> Education is the kindling of a flame, not the filling of a vessel.
+> – Socrates

+> That which we persist in doing becomes easier for us to do; not that the nature of the thing itself is changed, but that our power to do is increased.
+> – Ralph Waldo Emerson

+> A wise man can learn more from a foolish question than a fool can learn from a wise answer.
+> – Bruce Lee

 ### Low-level, assembly

 - [Back to Basics](https://www.joelonsoftware.com/2001/12/11/back-to-basics/), Joel Spolsky.
 Explains why learning low level programming is important.